-Thurston, a American, was the representative for Rhode Island's 2nd congressional district from 1855 to 1857.
+Thurston was the representative for Rhode Island’s 2nd congressional district and was an American.
+He served from 1855 to 1857.

 From Dec 1847 to Mar 1857, Thurston missed 282 of 2,269 roll call votes, which is 12.4%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1857.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1847-Mar 1848||101||31||30.7%||71st|

 |Dec 1851-Mar 1852||96||14||14.6%||23rd|

 |Dec 1852-Mar 1853||114||10||8.8%||11th|